Direncan89/direncan89/README.md

 </p>

 <h2>
-  "Hello, I'm Direncan (pronounced Dee-ren-jan), a former men's hair stylist with over 13 years of experience.
-Recently, I made a dynamic career shift into front-end web development after completing an intensive 9-week web development bootcamp organized by the esteemed Le Wagon.
-Excited to bring my creativity and passion for design into crafting exceptional web experiences!"
+  "Hello, I'm Direncan (pronounced Dee-ren-jan), Iam thrilled about my transition from a successful 13-year career in men's hairstyling to the captivating realm of front-end web development!
+I recently completed an intensive 9-week web development bootcamp with Le Wagon, fueling my passion for crafting stunning digital experiences.
+While proficient in HTML, CSS, and Ruby on Rails, I'm driven to further elevate my expertise in JavaScript.
+Excited to immerse myself deeper into JavaScript's dynamic world and unlock its full potential in creating engaging web interfaces!"!"
 </h2>

   <p>📫 How to reach me: Direncan89@gmail.com</p>